efat56/striped-pear-8171/README.md

+# Online Shopping Application API

+We make a Rest API Service for an Online Shopping Application.

+## Entity Relationship Diagram

+# Functionalities
+-   User can register/login
+-   See all products
+-   Find products by category
+-   Add to cart/edit into the cart
+-   Place Order

 ## Backend Work
 -  Proper Exception Handling
 -  Proper Input Validation
 -  Data Stored in the database(mySQL)
 -  User Authentication of signUp and Login

 ## Installation and Run
 -  You can clone this repo and start the serve on localhost